 So, now that we have a rough figure in mind, we can go ahead and estimate how many solar panels we need to meet these requirements.

 Figure Out How Much Sun You’ll Receive

-The total energy your panels generate depends on how much sunlight hours they get in a day.
-Renogy Solar compiled an easy to use table showing solar peak hour estimations by state.
+The total energy your panels generate depends on how many sunlight hours they get in a day.
+Renogy Solar compiled an easy-to-use table showing solar peak hour estimations by state.
 You can find it here.